Database & Data Ops

 Query assistance, schema documentation, anomaly detection, and data access auditing — all governed.

-What the DB Agent does
+What a DB Agent does

 - Natural language query assistance and SQL generation with human review gate